 23. Vegan Snickers

-Another homemade variation on the beloved Snickers bar, these Vegan Snickers are sweetened with dates and dried pineapple.
+Another homemade variation on the beloved Snickers bar, Tomi Makanjuola‘s Vegan Snickers are sweetened with dates and dried pineapple.
 They are naturally sweet and have a caramel-like taste, and the dried fruit mimics the caramel and nougat layer in the regular Snickers bar perfectly without the need of added processed sugar or syrup.

 24. 4 Ingredient Chocolate Peanut Butter Marshmallow Fudge